HomeLatest NewsCyber SecurityScientists develop hack proof, high speed encryption to secure internet

 Register Now →

-For the new system to work, both the hacker as well as the sender must have access to the same key, and must be kept secret.
+For the new system to work, both the hacker as well as the sender must have access to the same key, and it must be kept secret.
 The novel system uses a weakened laser to encode information or transmit keys on individual photons of light, but also packs more information onto each photon, making the technique faster.
 By adjusting the time at which the photon is released, and a of the photon called the phase, the new system can encode two bits of information per photon instead of one.

 This trick, paired with high-speed detectors powers the system to transmit keys five to 10 times faster than other methods.
-“It was changing these additional properties of the photon that allowed to almost double the secure key rate that we were able to obtain if we hadn’t done that,” Gauthier said.
+“It was changing these additional properties of the photon that allowed us to almost double the secure key rate that we were able to obtain if we hadn’t done that,” Gauthier said.

 Get the day's headlines from Tech Observer straight in your inbox